 With the few days in which the auditor must review everything, as well as the amount of time each job audit can take up, it is helpful to provide a daily reminder of when loads are being run, what times certain personnel are available, etc. In addition, the auditor will divide their time between the office and the shop floor.
 Being prepared, regardless of when they want to review a certain area or job audit, will help avoid any delays in the audit process.

 When interacting with the auditor, there may be times when you will need to explain how you interpret a specification.
 When doing so, many recommend having collected data, documented procedures and any additional information on hand for any discussions that may occur.
 In addition, being able to provide an explanation for why you do things a certain way not only helps you better understand the nuances of various specifications, but it also helps you decide if any refinements need to be made in your process.

-Finishing the Audit Process
+V. Finishing the Audit Process

-From discussions about what occurs after the official audit, we have found it is important to follow the proper steps – regardless of whether the audit was passed or failed.
+We have found it is important to follow the proper steps – regardless of whether the audit was passed or failed.
 These recommended steps are nearly identical to those followed after the internal audit, but with a few key differences.